-The Federal Highway Administration has approved the Categorical Exclusion (CE) for this project, completing the process in compliance with the National Environmental Policy Act (NEPA).
-You may view the CE and CE appendices by clicking on the following link.
-Project Library
+On June 19, 2014, the Federal Highway Administration has approved the Categorical Exclusion (CE) for this project, completing the process in compliance with the National Environmental Policy Act (NEPA).

 The primary purpose and need for this project, which was initiated by TDOT, is to replace the State Route 92 Bridge over the French Broad River.
 The State Route 92 Bridge is critical in the connection between the communities south of the French Broad River and Dandridge, as well as Interstate 40.
 Without the Bridge, residents of communities south of the French Broad River would drive an additional 15 to 20 miles to access the next closest bridge.